Accessibility Statement – as at AUGUST 2019

 - Visitor and Member Services staff have communication channels across the 27 hectares of the Sanctuary and can liaise with other departments to ensure all guests’ needs are met.

-- Hire equipment is available with Strollers at $8.00 per day.
-There is no charge for wheelchair hire.
-Pre booking is recommended and subject to availability.
+- Stroller hire is available at $8.00 per day.
+There is no charge for wheelchair or assisted listening device hire.
+Pre-booking is recommended and subject to availability.

 - Park Volunteers attend each show and assist with seating arrangements.